LGBTQ Rights Are in Serious Peril—as Senate Marriage Equality Mess Reveals

 So, pick your narrative.
 And even if the vote does eventually pass (some think Republicans will sink it whatever happens in November), the fact that this is even an issue in 2022 is yet another depressing yardstick of where LGBTQ rights are in the country.
 Marriage equality was made the law in 2015, as a result of a decision taken by the Supreme Court.
 Now the concern is that the same court, packed with right-wing judges—one of whom, Clarence Thomas, has made it clear he is gunning for marriage equality next—may put the law in peril again.
 So, the idea is to pass marriage equality as federal law and make it untouchable.

 This is where we have reached.
-We cannot trust the Supreme Court to uphold and respect a law of the land it itself enshrined, hence all this madness—with the double-whammy that we now see Republicans can’t be counted on either.
+We cannot trust the Supreme Court to uphold and respect a law of the land it itself enshrined, hence all this madness.
 A significant piece of our civil rights jigsaw could be removed, and even Democrats who support it are terrified about how best to handle it—and this is a policy the public wholeheartedly supports.
 It isn’t just a mess, it’s a tragic, depressing mess.
+This should not be happening.
+The news stories about it are couched in the usual lingo of political horse-trading, rather than contemplating and analyzing what a huge failure of democracy it is that it should have returned as an issue.

 None of this, however, comes as any surprise to LGBTQ people who have watched, in the last few years, their rights come under sustained attack, first by the Trump administration and then by Republican-led state legislatures.
 Their immediate focus has been to pick on the most marginalized of the marginalized—trans youth—seeking to pass laws restricting their rights to gender-affirming healthcare, their ability to go to the bathroom at school, and their ability to play sports at school.